 Dr Waseem Afzal is a senior lecturer in the School of Information Studies at Charles Sturt University.
 Waseem earned his PhD in Information Science and MBA from Emporia State University, USA.
-Waseem teaches at undergraduate and postgraduate levels, chairs the research management committee of the School of Information Studies, and does research in the areas of information behaviour, management of information organizations, web information flows, and economics of information.
+Waseem teaches at undergraduate and postgraduate levels, and does research in the areas of information behaviour, management of information organizations, web information flows, and economics of information.

 He has extensively taught subjects covering areas of management of information organizations, leadership, user centred design and web usability, research methods, information sources and services, and knowledge management.

-Waseem’s research has been funded through competitive internal and external grants amounting to well over $33,900.
-He is a member of the ASIS&T SIG-USE 2019 Symposium organizing committee, treasurer of the ASIS&T Asia-Pacific Chapter 2018-19, recipient of the Elfreda Chatman Research Award (2013) as well as the International Academy of Business & Public Administration Disciplines Research Award (2007).
+Waseem’s research has been funded through competitive internal and external grants amounting to well over $77,900.
+He co-organized ASIS&T SIG USE 2019 Symposium, treasurer of the ASIS&T Asia-Pacific Chapter 2018-19, recipient of the Elfreda Chatman Research Award (2013) as well as the International Academy of Business & Public Administration Disciplines Research Award (2007).
 His research has been covered by various national and local public media outlets including The Australian Newspaper, Australian Broadcasting Corporation (ABC) Regional, Win News Riverina, and Prime7 News.

 My research is concerned with the interaction between users’ experience of information and the impact of this experience on cognition, emotions, feelings, and behaviour.
 My research is situated in the broad area of ‘Information Behaviour’ having links with the disciplines of Psychology, Education, Computer Science, and Economics.
 My recent research projects involve development of an affective framework for information behaviour; study of the relationship between information behaviour and flow; nature of information need; online learning experience; and assessing the value of public library services.